b4b0y4/blocks/README.md

   - (empty input): get a random token Id.
   - (work's name): get a random token Id for that collection.
   - (work's name #Id): get the exact token for that collection.
-  - (Id): get to the desired token Id when a project is already displayed.
+  - (Id): get the exact token id on a displayed collection.
 - Click on the upper right-hand corner to hide the info.
 - Click on the upper left-hand corner to enter a random loop.
 - Press `\` to clear the page.
+- Press `|` to clear your favorite list.
 - Pin this app to your IPFS node to help decentralisation